128technology/docs/docs/concepts_metrics.md

 ### In Memory Metrics
 By default, not all metrics are persisted to disk and subject to downsampling.
 When executing `show stats` commands utilizing the `since` argument, the command will report that the requested data will be unavailable.

-However, in-memory metrics can be configured so that only metrics matching a filter are persisted (for example, only those for a particular peer path).
-This is useful when specific metrics are used for evaluation.
-A metric can be persisted for a specific retention time; 1 hour, 1 day, or 6 months.
+In-memory metrics can be configured so that only metrics matching a filter are persisted.
+For more information refer to [Configuring In-Memory Metrics](config_in-memory_metrics.md).

 Care should be taken to avoid overloading the system with the metrics.
 Many metrics are currently in-memory because of the heavy load they introduce to the system if they were all persisted.